-The City incorporated the air district's Clean Air Foundation into Mitigation Measure M-AQ-2d (Offset Construction Emissions for the Compressed Schedule) because the air district has previously supported the use of ozone precursor emissions offsets for other CEQA projects in San Francisco, including the Potrero Power Station Mixed-use Project (Mitigation Measure M-AQ-2f), the Golden State Warriors Event Center and Mixed-Use Development at Mission Bay Blocks 29-32 (Mitigation Measure M-AQ-2b), and the Seawall Lot 337 and Pier 48 Mixed-Use Project (Mitigation Measure M-AQ-1.5).
+The City incorporated the air district's Clean Air Foundation into Mitigation Measure M-AQ-2d (Offset Construction Emissions for the Compressed Schedule), like the City has presented as mitigation for other projects in San Francisco, including the Potrero Power Station Mixed-use Project (Mitigation Measure M-AQ-2t), the Golden State Warriors Event Center and Mixed-Use Development at Mission Bay Blocks 29-32 (Mitigation Measure M-AQ-2b), and the Seawall Lot 337 and Pier 48 Mixed-Use Project (Mitigation Measure M-AQ-1.5).
 All of these mitigation measures reference the air district's Clean Air Foundation and ozone precursor emissions offsets projects.
-In addition, based on correspondence with the air district, the air district provided the City with an "Offsite Mitigation Program Questionnaire" for the City to complete and submit to the air district.13 Upon submitting the questionnaire, the air district indicated that they would follow up with a "fee calculation analysis, should the program be administered through our Clean Air Foundation," and that their "offsite mitigation program" could also include PM emission offsets if needed.
+In addition, based on correspondence with the air district, the air district provided the City with an

+"Offsite Mitigation Program Questionnaire" for the City to complete and submit to the air district.
+Upon submitting the questionnaire, the air district indicated that they would follow up with a "fee calculation analysis, should the program be administered through our Clean Air Foundation," and that their "offsite mitigation program" could also include PM emission offsets if needed.

-In addition, in 2016, the air district issued a Mitigation Project Agreement for the Faria Preserve Residential Development and VTM 9342, through the Clean Air Foundation, with the purpose of assisting "Faria Preserve in satisfying the requirements of Mitigation Measure 3.3-l(b)," which is the EIR's ozone precursor offsets mitigation measure.
+In addition, in 2016, the air district issued a mMitigation Pproject Aagreement for the Faria Preserve Residential Development and VTM 9342, through the Clean Air Foundation, with the purpose of assisting "Faria Preserve in satisfying the requirements of Mitigation Measure 3.3-l(b)," which is the EIR's ozone precursor offsets mitigation measure.
 The agreement would also "ensure the proper funding and management of an emissions reduction program to offset ozone precursor emissions attributable to construction of the Faria Preserve Residential Development" to address Faria Preserve's obligation to satisfy the requirements of Mitigation Measure 3.3.l(b).